arapulido/katacoda-scenarios/datadog-operator/step7.md

 ```

 Any cluster check that we configure in this cluster will be dispatched by the Cluster Agent to the Cluster Check Runner pod.

+If you want to learn more about Cluster Checks and the Cluster Checks Runner, you can follow this other [snippet scenario in our lab environment](https://labs.datadoghq.com/snippets/introduction-to-cluster-checks-and-endpoint-checks).